ODBC from C tutorial (part 1) — getting started

 Changed database context to 'easysoft_fred'.

 When you start working with ODBC you will inevitably find differences between ODBC drivers.
-ODBC defines a set of informational types you can retrieve which describe the ODBC driver, driver manager and data source.
+ODBC defines a set of informational types you can retrieve that describe the ODBC driver, Driver Manager, and data source.
 You use SQLGetInfo to retrieve this information.

 SQLRETURN SQLGetInfo(SQLHDBC ConnectionHandle,